 How Does a Merchant Account Provider Evaluate Risk?

-Evaluating risk depends on the Merchant Account Underwriting requirements of the bank or financial institution that will be processing your transactions.
+Evaluating risk depends on the Merchant Account Underwriting requirements of the sponsor bank or financial institution that will be processing your transactions.
 Below is a list of items that most banks or institutions consider when underwriting your business for a merchant account.

 Industry – There are so many different categories of industry and each industry is evaluated by a merchant account underwriter for perceived risk.
 While it’s still very possible to be approved for a merchant account in a high risk industry, you may be asked to jump through a few extra hoops or pay higher transaction fees.
 However, it is important to know that you can be rejected during the application process specifically based on the industry that your business falls under regardless of other factors on the application.